Pediatrics Residency

 Continuity Care Clinic

 PGY-3 residents assert their preceptorial and group-teaching skills as they expand their capacity to critically evaluate the medical literature and to teach other healthcare professionals and multiple level learners in a “round” format with a concurrent, patient-care service function.
 Residents complete a scholarly activity that will be submitted for presentation and/or publication.
 Third-year residents develop focused sign-out skills to facilitate continuity of care and learn how to expand these skills to apply to the community practice setting.
 They bring appropriate closure to their resident continuity care clinic experience and, while establishing successful lifelong learning habits, they complete plans for their future careers in primary care practice or in additional fellowship training.
-PGY-3 residents participate at the community level in preventing or solving problems in child healthcare, publicly promote preventive healthcare and advocate for the causes of children.
-Residents provide children with ethical, cost-effective medical care.
+PGY-3 residents participate at the community level in preventing or solving child healthcare problems, publicly, promote preventive healthcare and advocate for children's causes.

 PGY-3